DavidBakerEffendi/GraPLHook4j/README.md

 ## Basic Process

-GraPLHook4j works through immutable domain objects and a high level API in order to construct and analyse a code-property graph.
+GraPLHook4j works through immutable domain objects, and a high level API in order to construct and analyse a code-property graph.
 [Java ASM5](https://asm.ow2.io/) notation is used for method signatures and representing arrays and types.
 An example of this is:
 ```java